·

 • Choice between demand or consumption

-What changes in the GModG draft (Section 80 (3))
+What changes with the GModG (Section 80 (3))

 What drops out of the statutory text